-The articles extensively use the terms such as transsexual and transwoman, which in recent years have been increasingly replaced by the term transgendered.
-Even the prefix trans (a latin noun or prefix, meaning 'across', 'beyond' or 'on the opposite side') appears to becoming considered offensive, although personally I see nothing particularly wrong with using about gender as the vast majority of people in the world simply identify themselves as male or female.
-I thus prefer to continue to use trans in the context of people making changes to their physical characteristics (hormonal and surgery) and lifestyle in order to match their selected gender.
+The articles extensively use the terms 'transsexual', 'transsexuality' and 'transwomen', which have in recent years been increasingly replaced by the term 'transgendered'.
+Personally I see nothing 'trans' (Latin noun or prefix, meaning 'across', 'beyond' or 'on the opposite side') about gender as the vast majority of people in the world simply identify themselves as male or female.
+I thus prefer to continue to use 'trans' in the context of people making changes to their physical characteristics (hormonal and surgery) and lifestyle in order to match their selected gender.

 The site has been erratically available at numerous web addresses since its origin - indeed it's almost a history of the web as it moved through Geocities, Tripod and Yahoo.
 Most notably the site was available at the URL www.annierichards.net until mid-2004, and then at www.secondtype.com until early 2010.
 I can give no guarantee as to how long this domain will remain live!